-“Those aren’t Christmas cookies, Grandma,” says Isla.
-She’s looking at a new batch of Melting Moments fresh from the oven, each decorated with a jewel of raspberry jam (no sugar added) and crowned with flakes of real gold leaf.
+“Those aren’t Christmas cookies, Vinny,” says Isla.
+She’s looking at a new batch of Melting Moments fresh from the oven, each decorated with a jewel of raspberry jam (no sugar added) and crowned with flakes of real gold.

-“But, Grandma!
+“But, Vinny!
 Christmas cookies gotta have shapes!
 They gotta look like candy canes or Christmas trees!”
-She explains.
+Isla explains.

 Isla’s Christmas Shapes

 - 1 tablespoon sugar

 - Get out a rolling-pin, some cookie cutters and a cookie sheet lined with a silicone pad or parchment paper.
 Set the oven at 425°F.

 - Mix the brown sugar and cinnamon together in a small bowl.

 - In a medium bowl, sift together the flour, sugar, baking powder and salt.